aerospike-community/aerospike-linqpad-driver/README.md

 ## Connection Dialog

 The connection dialog is used to establish a connection to an Aerospike cluster.
-This can be a self-managed/native cluster or an Aerospike Cloud (DBaaS) cluster.

 This dialog also defines the connection [policies](https://aerospike.com/docs/server/guide/policies) and Aerospike LINQPad features.
 Each field/property will typically have a “tooltip” providing additional information.
 Blue underlined text is a hyperlink that will take you to additional information about the topic.